-- Infection/ Inflammation – Bad breath can be caused by tooth decay, gum disease, Infection/inflammation of the throat, nose, or sinusitis including postnasal drip.
+- Infection/ Inflammation – Bad breath can be caused by tooth decay which can be serviced by professionals like Calgary Dentist, gum disease, Infection/inflammation of the throat, nose, or sinusitis including postnasal drip.

 - Other mouth, nose and throat conditions – surgical wounds after oral surgery or tooth removal,small stones in the tonsils or airway lesions or cancers can all encourage bacterial colonisation and cause an odour.

 - Other – Chronic reflux of stomach acids (gastro oesophageal reflux disease) is an important cause of bad breath.
 Rarely metabolic disorders eg diabetes, can cause a distinctive odour as a result of the chemicals they produce.

 Visiting a dentist Manly helps in the diagnosis and detection of these issues, which can significantly impact a person’s overall health.

 Whilst treating or preventing halitosis will depend on the cause.
 Some simple proactive tips to help reduce your risk include:

 - Good oral hygiene – brush your teeth twice a day for two minutes and floss everyday

 - Gentle but effective tongue cleaning may also be required – clean from the back towards the front of the tongue, keeping in mind that the hardest to reach back portion smells the worst

 - Chewing sugarless gum and reducing caffeine intake can increase saliva production

 - Avoid dehydration